 *No Valid Policy exists with specified Policy Number

 Statement record will be sent to suspense if the policy number on the statement record does not match any policy number on existing lodgements or policies.
+Create Policies or Client Fees from Suspense

-Non-Xplan product
+Non-Xplan Product

 Statement record will be sent to suspense if a mapped product on the statement record is not a product created in Xplan.

-Payment withheld at policy
+Payment Withheld at Policy

 Statement record will be sent to suspense if the policy has been flagged as ‘Payment Hold’.